RouteClouds/Terraform-HandsOn-Training/01-Infrastructure-as-Code-Concepts-AWS-Integration/Concept.md

 **Infrastructure as Code (IaC)** is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
 This approach enables organizations to treat infrastructure with the same rigor and best practices applied to application code development.

+🎓 **Certification Note**: The exam expects you to define IaC and explain its core principles.
+Know that IaC treats infrastructure like code with version control, testing, and automation.
+This is fundamental to understanding Terraform's purpose.
+**Exam Objective 1.1**: Explain what IaC is

 **Core IaC Principles:**

 1. **Declarative Configuration**